eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 The first function ``uxr_init_session`` initializes the ``session`` structure with the transport and the `Client Key` (the session identifier for an *Agent*).
 The ``uxr_set_topic_callback`` function is for registering the function ``on_topic`` which will be called when the `Client` receives a topic.
-Once the session has been initialized, we can send the first message for login the `Client` in the *Agent* side: ``uxr_create_session``.
+Once the session has been initialized, we can send the first message for logging the `Client` in the *Agent* side: ``uxr_create_session``.
 This function will try to connect with the *Agent* by ``CONFIG_MAX_SESSION_CONNECTION_ATTEMPTS`` attempts (configurable as a CMake argument).

 Optionally, we also could add a status callback with the function ``uxr_set_status_callback``, but for this example, we do not need it.

-Once we have login the session successful, we can create the streams that we will use.
+Once we have logged in the session successfully, we can create the streams that we will use.
 In this case, we will use two, both reliables, for input and output.

 .. code-block:: C